tolauwae/ars-factum/magic-items/misc.md

 30ft. sphere, the sphere reveals magical effects, magical items, and even the imprint of recent spells cast within the last hour, by tracing them into a faint blue glow.
 For every rarity level above common the gem spreads out an additional 20ft. and can reveal magic from an additional hour ago.
-The artificer knows the school of the magic if applicable and can make an Arcana Check to identify the specific spell or item immediately.
+The artificer knows the school of the magic if applicable and can make an Arcana Check to learn more about the magic, such as identify the spell or magic item.
 The dust and its effects disappear after 10 minutes.

 An artificer can take the stone and use its magic to turn a mundane item into a magical one.
 You may use your infuse item feature ignoring the normal item limit.
 The gem is fused into the item by performing this action and lost forever.